SmithSamuelM/Papers/whitepapers/kram.md

 `iii` is the three-character ilk (message-type) of the denied message type, `route` is the route string value of the denied message route.

-With this compact form, the value of the `iii` field could also be the empty string.
-This allows compact disablement of KRAM for all messages of a given protocol version.
+With this compact form, the value of either or both of the  `iii`  and `route` fields could be the empty string.
+This allows compact disablement of KRAM for all messages of a given protocol version regardless of message type or all routes of a given message type

 In addition to the compacted denials list, there needs to be either a new Kramer method called `.denial(msg)` or a new `denial` property on each msg that returns the properly formatted denial string for the associated message.
 The combination of a compacted denial list of strings and a denial method or property that returns a denial string for each method, the processing logic becomes: